Setting up the Company Equity screen

 • Elementary Occupations

-Occupational Level
+Occupational Level (Mandatory Field)

 This provides the Department of Labour with an indication of the employees’ level within the company.

-Job Function Optional Field
+Job Function (Mandatory Field)

 A job could either be an Operational/Core Function or a Support Function.
 Operational/Core Function positions are mainly for revenue generation, e.g. production, sales, etc. Support Function positions provide infrastructure and other enabling conditions for revenue generation, e.g. human resources, etc. Jobs in the organisation can therefore be classified as either an Operational/Core Function or a Support Function.
 Employees fall within one of these two Functions.